nicklafferty/craftycody/content/crafts/jigsaw-review.md

 ## Features

-Let's start from the top and work out way down.
+Let's start from the top and work our way down.

 The handle is very comfortable and places your hand a safe distance away from the blade.
 The speed dial is in a convenient spot to be easily rotated by your thumb for quick speed adjustments.